 Comfort: Every foot is different but Burton makes very comfortable boots that appeases probably the widest varieties of feet.
 Each year it seems that Burton gets better at making your first day in the boot better than it should be.
 Nothing’s perfect on day one but this is about as good as it gets so far.

 Heel Hold: Pretty solid heel hold here but if you are one who has problems with heel lift you might like Burton’s Speed Dial better or a BOA boot.
 We prefer the separate upper/lower adjustability of the Emerald but some might prefer no separate adjustability and more heel hold.
 It’s all personal preference.

-Flex Retention: The Emerald doesn’t have a lot of articulation or high end flex retention tech but it’s flex holds pretty well for the first 30-50 days and then it starts to slowly decline.
-That’s pretty good for a boot of this type and for it’s price range.
+Flex Retention: The Emerald doesn’t have a lot of articulation or high-end flex retention tech but its flex holds pretty well for the first 30-50 days and then it starts to slowly decline.
+That’s pretty good for a boot of this type and for its the price range.
 A 100 day a year rider can definitely go with these boots because they hold together well over time but there are higher end Burton boots that last longer.